EdenKupe/anarchysf/pages/l/000650 Alan Lea.md

 format: "book"
 category: "l"
 yearReleased: "2021"
-author: "Alan Lea"
+author: "Alan Lea (pseudonym of Peter Gelderloos)"
 ---
 Dystopian novella initially centred on a 'generation starship'.
-Sympathetically, but not uncritically, reviewed by Jess Flaritty in <em>Fifth Estate</em> #411, Spring 2022.
+Sympathetically, but not uncritically, reviewed by Jess Flarity in _Fifth Estate_ #411, Spring 2022.